chacematcha/Portfolio/README.md

 - PCB design
 - easyEDA

-# PROJECTS
+# PROJECT

-# Idiyane NPK Monitoring System
+# Idiyanale NPK Monitoring System

 At the start of our second semester, Mr.
 Kodic De Guzman our physics 1 and 2 instructor